-Mérida is developing into a new destination for México travellers, that are interested in more than just the beaches.
+(Update December 2022).
+In the last few years Mérida has developed into a popular destination for Yucatán travellers, that are interested in more than just the beaches.
 While the Riviera Maya with Playa del Carmen and Tulum has scenic coastlines, the capital of Yucatán boasts with cultural highlights.
 The city’s central location is perfect to discover more of the region’s heritage and tradition.

 How to spend 72 hours in Mérida